Call now for your free quote: 800-891-5824

 I suppose that is the Gotcha!
 By transferring the death benefit to the backend of your policy for extended LTC benefits, you are losing the control and flexibility of using your spouse's death benefit for your potential monthly care needs at the front end of your potential future claim (Years 1-6), while also forgoing possible investment growth of the life insurance benefit.

-I hope for Lincoln Moneyguard Fixed Advantage II, Lincoln rethinks this Benefit Transfer Rider and enhances your monthly LTC benefit too, if you elect to exercise the Benefit Transfer.
+My hope for the future is that Lincoln rethinks this Benefit Transfer Rider and possibly one day enhances your monthly LTC benefit too, if you elect to exercise the Benefit Transfer.

 But what can we expect for a no-cost rider! :)